OpenRiskNet/home/openshift/ansible-logging-metrics.md

 po/logging-kibana-1-dvhhh                    2/2       Running   0          1h
 ```

-## Post install

-Access Logging at https://kibana.MASTER_PUBLIC_FQDN/

-Access Metrics at https://hawkular-metrics.MASTER_PUBLIC_FQDN/hawkular/metrics

-**NOTE**: There is currently a bug in the metrics that prevents the hawkular-metrics pod from deploying.
+>   **IMPORTANT NOTE**: There is currently a bug in the metrics that prevents the hawkular-metrics pod from deploying.
     To resolve this use the web console to edit the YAML definition of the hawkular-metrics replication
     controller and change the image version from `latest` to `v3.6.0`.
 The pod should try to re-deploy and
     should now start correctly.
 If not scale it down to 0 and back up to 1 replicas.
 Once done you should see
     metrics displayed in the web console alongside your pods.

+## Post install

+Access Logging at https://kibana.MASTER_PUBLIC_FQDN/

+Access Metrics at https://hawkular-metrics.MASTER_PUBLIC_FQDN/hawkular/metrics